 Factors that Favour Localization of Industries

 Joint research and training centres: Research and training centres can easily be jointly established since all the industries involved are producing similar products.

 Presence of technical economies: The concentration of firms that use the same type of spare parts or components in production may be located near industries r e: which produce such spare parts.

 Availability of infrastructural facilities: The availability of infrastructural facilities like road, telephone, water and electricity could encourage the concentration of firms in a particular area.

 Advantages of Localization of Industries

 Emergence of subsidiary firms: As major firms concentrate in one area, other subsidiary service firms that assist those major firms in the production of goods usually emerge.

 Generation of employment: The concentration of many industries in an area leads to the creation of many job opportunities.

-- Emergence of pool of skilled labour: A large pool of skilled labour does emerge because such labour are easily attracted to industrial zones— localization of industries and advantages
+Emergence of pool of skilled labour: A large pool of skilled labour does emerge because such labour are easily attracted to industrial zones— localization of industries and advantages

 Provision of social amenities: An industrial zone is always provided with social amenities like pipe-borne water, electricity, good roads, communication facilities, etc.

 External economies: The concentration of industries in an area encourages production of goods at the lowest cost, thus making such goods cheap and affordable.

 Emergence of inter-dependence among firms: The concentration of many industries in an area leads to industries deriving mutual benefits from one another.

-Encouragement of division of labour and specialization: Localization of industries leads to the emergence of division of labour and specialization resulting in increase production.== localization of industries and advantages
+Encouragement of division of labour and specialization: Localization of industries leads to the emergence of division of labour and specialization resulting in increased production.== Localization of industries and advantages

-- It ensures co-operation among firms: Localization of industries leads to cooperation among firms,
+It ensures cooperation among firms: Localization of industries leads to cooperation among firms,

 Disadvantages of Localization of Industries

 It leads to congestion: The concentration of industries leads to human, housing and traffic congestion.

 Pressure on social amenities: As a result of high population in industrial estates, there is always pressure on available social amenities like pipe-borne water, electricity and housing.

 It results in uneven development: The concentration of industries in one area leads to uneven development as other areas are left undeveloped.

-- Increase in crime rate: As a result increase in population in the industrial estate, there is usually an increase in i rates such as armed robbery, snatching and hired assassins.–= localization of industries and advantages
+Increase in crime rate: As a result increase in population in the industrial estate, there is usually an increase in i rates such as armed robbery, snatching and hired assassins.–= localization of industries and advantages

 It causes environmental pollution: a result of high concentration of in it leads to noise, air, water and pollution.

 Targets of enemy attack: During industrial estates are usually the enemy attack.